-Each and every part of the world faces variety of disasters from time to time.
-At any moment some part of the earth and its habitants are attacked with some kind of disasters, Jamnagar District is a multi-hazard district.
+Each and every part of the world faces variety of disasters from time to time.At any moment some part of the earth and its habitants are attacked with some kind of disasters, Jamnagar District is a multi-hazard district.
 Time and again it is affected by Draught, Scarcity, Flood, Cyclone, Earthquake and of course by Industrial and Chemical Disasters.

 I am very happy to present the District Disaster Management Plan of Jamnagar District.
 Apart from the Search and Rescue Training programme, there are other many important functions to be fulfilled during the occurence of disasters to make a disaster management plan successful.
 After a long thought, team work has been created, where head to head responsibility has been decided.
-All the Taluka/Nagar Palika have been given details of Resource Inventories, Geographical conditions, skilled man power and possible disasters.
+All the Taluka/Nagar Palika have been given details of Resource Inventories, Geographical conditions & skilled man power and possible disaster.
 They also have a search and rescue team, medical paramedical assistance, mantainence of law and order during the disaster occurence.

 Apart from Search and Rescue and First Aid, the schools have been given an action plan and their teachers have been trained for that.
-The Industrial sector of the District have been asked to prepare an action plans which can be implemented during disasters.
+The Industrial sector of the District have been asked to prepare an action plans which can be implemented during the disaster.
 For this, "Mutual - Aid Scheme" is developed as an advanced preparation for the remedy of industrial accidents.
-Each event is tested in the form of mock drill.